-Puzzle toys and chew items encourage chewing and licking, which have been shown to have a calming effect on dogs.
+Puzzle toys and chew items encourage chewing, which have been shown to have a calming effect on dogs.
 Be sure to provide them whenever you leave your dog alone.

 Make your dog “hunt” his meals by hiding small piles of his kibble around your house or yard when you leave.
 Most dogs love this game!

 Enroll in a reward-based training class to increase your dog’s mental activity and enhance the bond between you and your dog.
 Contact a Certified Professional Dog Trainer for group or private classes that can give you and your dog lots of skills to learn and games to play together.
 After you and your dog have learned a few new skills, you can mentally tire your dog out by practicing them right before you leave your dog home alone.

 Get involved in dog sports, such as agility, freestyle (dancing with your dog) or fly ball.